 Representative Results:

 The technique of liquid-liquid diffusion was used to create X-ray quality crystals of tetraphenylporphyrin.
 Using dichloromethane as the solvent and methanol as the anti-solvent, the liquids were allowed to slowly diffuse over the course of a week without being disturbed.
-Large, well-defined, dark purple-reddish crystals formed at the interface of the two solvents.
+Large, well-defined, dark purple-reddish crystals formed at the interface of the two solvents (Figure 3).
 The growth of the crystals can be visually observed.
 The crystals grew with very well defined faces, which can be seen with a microscope.

 Summary: